Cajun Style Blackened Snapper

-"Fillets of red snapper are coated with a mixture of pepper and herbs, then cooked at high heat until the coating blackens.
-Spicy and delicious!"
+This blackened snapper recipe is spicy and delicious!
+Red snapper fillets are coated with a mixture of ground peppers and herbs, then cooked at high heat until the coating blackens.

 This recipe was fabulous!
 I cooked it on the grill, instead of in a skillet and served it on a bed of linguine in a garlic butter sauce.
 The subtlty of the linguine balanced well with the boldness of the snapper.